atkaridarshan04/perfscope/docs/bottleneck-guide.md

 # Bottleneck Detection Guide

-The analyzer (`backend/app/services/analyzer.py`) automatically converts raw metrics into actionable insights.
-Here's how to interpret each alert.
+The analyzer (`backend/app/services/analyzer.py`) converts raw metrics into actionable alerts.
+Each detected condition produces a structured object with `resource`, `severity`, `value`, and a human-readable `message`.

 ---